twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TGUIDELINESFORM** – Displays a dialog where you can modify guideline settings.
 * **TIMPORTGLYPHDATAFORM** – Used when importing glyph data.
 * **TINSERTGLYPHFORM** – Used when inserting glyphs.
-* **TINSTALLEDFONTSFORM** – Displays a dialog with all fonts installed on the computer to view or open them.
+* **TINSTALLEDFONTSFORM** – Displays a dialog to open installed fonts.
 Version 10.1.0.2272 (2016-12-20) & below had a waiting delay.
 * **TKERNFEATUREFRAME** – Used by the kerning window.
 * **TKERNGROUPMANAGERFORM** (version 7.0 & above) – Shows a dialog to manage kerning groups or classes in the font.
 * **TKERNINGFORM** (version 3.0 until 6.5) – Displays a dialog where you can view or edit the legacy kerning tables (not the GPOS kerning tables) in the font.
 See `TOPENTYPEDESIGNERFORM` in recent versions.
 * **TKERNINGNEWPAIRFORM** (version 3.0 until 6.5) – Shows a dialog to add a kerning pair to the legacy kerning tables (not the GPOS kerning tables).
 * **TKERNINGNEWSINGLEFORM** (version 7.0 & above) – Shows a dialog to add a single adjustment to the font.
 * **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in version 3.0) – FontCreator main window, toolbars and more.
-The main window has two unused menus (**Hidden Shortcuts** – available if the program is registered or not and **Developer Tools** – only available if the program is registered) which can be shown by removing `Visible = False`.
-The Edit menu has an unused option for the **Knife** and the Tools menu has an unused option (**TODO!
-Customize...**) which can be shown by removing the same value in the two hidden menus.
 * **TMETRICSFORM** – Displays a dialog where you can change metrics options.
 * **TNAMINGFORM** (version 3.0 until 6.5) – Displays a dialog where you can view or edit the naming fields of a font.
 See `TFONTPROPERTIESFORM` in recent versions.
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
 * **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Displays a dialog where you can view, edit or create the OpenType layout tables.
-Includes hidden buttons to either clear the values, harmonize or clean up kerning pairs.
 * **TOPENTYPEITEMADDFRM** (version 7.0 & above) – Used when adding an item to the OpenType layout tables.
 * **TOPTIONSFORM** – Displays a dialog where you can set a plethora of FontCreator options in the above registry key headings.
+Includes unused buttons in the **Preview** tab to move strings up or down or reset the list.
 * **TOTLFRENAMEFORM** (version 7.0 & above) – Used when renaming layout features in the OpenType layout tables.
 * **TPASTESPECIALFORM** – Shows a dialog to paste glyphs stored in the clipboard.
 In the Items list (version 5.5 until 6.5), **Glyph Outline Data** and **Glyph Metrics** (i.e. the first two items) are checked by default.
 In recent versions, the registry keys are stored in the `Edit` key.
 * **TPCLTFORM** (version 3.0 until 6.0) – Displays a dialog where you can add, view or edit the PCL5 data for use with old printers.